knoxite/website/content/_index/features/open-source.md

   icon = "fas fa-code-branch"
 +++

 knoxite is free software.
-Contribute and spread the word!
+Contribute and spread the world!